tuo/tuo.github.io/_posts/2021-10-04-auto-fishing-en.md

 setup rod/bait/feeder, setup the bite alarm device, hook those two, wait for 1-2 days, when got fish,  bite alarm device could give a call to my phone so that I could just go there and pickup and land the fish. well, every one minutes, send acc,x,y,z and tmeratorat to my backend , so that I could debug and check what's the temparuate looks liek and what time the fish got bite, to build a personal and model for fish's behavior.
 (ELK)

+start with small/easy, not overthinking beforehead (preoptimozation ), fail fast and get feedback loop quick